sajya/server/README.md

 JSON-RPC is a lightweight Remote Procedure Call protocol that utilizes JSON for its messaging envelopes.

+> **Note:** This project is in the early stages and is NOT ready for production usage yet.

 ## Installation

 You can install the package via composer: